Balloon Crash: A Texan Tragedy

 Deconstructing the Defense

-If claims of negligence are leveled at HOT, the company's legal defense will try to negate one of the above elements to invalidate the plaintiff's claim.
-Let's discuss a couple of their possible strategies:
+If claims of negligence are leveled at Heart of Texas, the company's legal defense will try to invalidate the plaintiff's claim.
+Let's discuss a couple of their possible strategies to do that.

 By entering the gondola on the balloon, passengers implicitly acknowledge that certain actions will increase the likelihood of their injury.
 Examples are moving suddenly or violently around in the basket, or leaning over the side.
-Situational awareness--particularly that of being half a mile in the air--is key to avoiding gravitational injuries.
+Situational awareness, particularly that of being half a mile in the air, is key to avoiding injuries.

-The problem with trying to argue Assumption of Risk here is that it only applies to risks that could be assessed or predicted once again using the Reasonable Person Standard, in which one is expected to apply critical thinking tantamount to what an average logical person--one without training or expertise--would use.
+The problem with trying to argue assumption of risk here is that it only applies to risks that could be assessed or predicted once again using the reasonable person standard, in which one is expected to apply critical thinking like an average logical person without training or expertise.
 No one could have predicted that the balloon would catch fire, or nobody would have gotten on board in the first place.
-Assumption of Risk doesn't apply well here, since death can't reasonably be assumed as a hazard of a standard hot air balloon ride.
+Assumption of risk doesn't apply well here, since death can't reasonably be assumed as a hazard of a standard hot air balloon ride.

 The inherent difficulty of pleading Act of God is that it requires as its basis a sudden, completely unpredictable, severe adverse event.
 In legal parlance, it's 1) a violence occurring in nature that 2) has nothing to do with human action and 3) could have never been reasonably foreseen.